Andrew Vaughn Player Props: White Sox vs. Yankees

-Andrew Vaughn -- with a slugging percentage of .629 in his past 10 games, including two home runs -- will be in action for the Chicago White Sox against the New York Yankees, with Clarke Schmidt on the mound, on June 6 at 7:05 PM ET.
+On Wednesday, Andrew Vaughn (hitting .333 in his past 10 games) and the Chicago White Sox face the New York Yankees, whose starting pitcher will be Randy Vasquez.
+First pitch is at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Tigers.
+In his most recent game he had a hitless performance (0-for-4) against the Yankees.

 Andrew Vaughn Game Info & Props vs. the Yankees